manojkumar-github/MachineLearningprojects/retsulc/notes.md

 5. Fallback for ambiguous cases
 	- Flag components where no zero-sum partition is found or there are many candidate partitions

+Evalaution:
+How did this experiment perform?
+- How many clusters did we predict accurately?
+(Like all expected records within same cluster for each cluster?)
+- N clusters vs N MatchGroupIds?
+- How many clusers did we predict in-accurately?